How to

 How to Fix Common Driver Issues

-3. The driver is outdated If your drivers are outdated, it can cause a variety of issues, including poor performance and crashes.
+The driver is outdated If your drivers are outdated, it can cause a variety of issues, including poor performance and crashes.
 To fix this issue, try updating your drivers to the latest version.
-You can do this by downloading the latest driver from the manufacturer’s website, or by using a driver updater software.
+You can do this by downloading the latest driver from the manufacturer’s website or by using driver update software.

 Fix Device Driver Problems in Windows 11/10